Ethansmit/coding-prac/README.md

 # coding-prac
-Repository of coding challenges and questions for technical interview practice.
+This is a repository for coding challenges.
+These challenges are used to prepare for technical interviews.